AtsukoAditia/SlickGrid-TreeView-Column-Grouping/README.md

 manyamSlickGrid
 --------------
-### SlickGrid based TreeView and Column Grouping with automatic parent child relationship creation
+### SlickGrid based TreeView and Column Grouping
-SlickGrid TreeView combined with Column Grouping feature with advanced JSON processing and aggregations.
+manyamSlickGrid born from SlickGrid TreeView combined with Column Grouping feature with advanced JSON processing, aggregations and automatic parent child relationship creation.

 Why manyamSlickGrid exists -
 1. Ag-grid enterprise (a beautiful plugin in Javascript, Angular, and many more) is not open sourced and I could not find better plugin than SlickGrid with powerful features yet lot of additional work was needed to get the desired output.